Safwaan-GitHub/Safwaan-GitHub/README.md

 ## About Me

 Hey there!
-I'm a current student at 42 London, diving deep into the world of C programming and cybersecurity.
-With a background as a full-stack developer for about a year, I have a solid foundation in building and scaling web applications. 🔍🌐
+I'm diving deep into the world of C programming.
+I have solid fundamental knowledge and am practising to get better daily.

 As I navigate through the intricacies of low-level programming, I am fascinated by the complexities and security aspects of software development.
 My repositories are a playground where theory meets practice.
-From intricate C projects like `So_Long: Death's Collection` to exploring algorithms in `Push Swap` and mastering file management with `Get Next Line`, every commit reflects my journey toward mastering systems programming and cybersecurity. 🛡️🚀
+From intricate C projects like `So_Long: Death's Collection` to exploring algorithms in `Push Swap` and mastering file management with `Get Next Line`, every commit reflects my journey toward mastering systems programming.🛡️🚀

 ## My Projects